3/7/2019

 Conference Operator

-Next question comes from the line of David Schick from Consumer Edge Research.
-Your line is now open.
+Next question comes from the line of David Schick from Consumer Edge Research in lines now open.
 David Schick, your line is now open.
-Your next question comes from the line of Karen Short from Barclays.
+The next question comes from the line of Karen Short from Barclays.
 Your line is now open.

 speaker